espressif/esp-aws-expresslink-eval/README.md

 1. In the desktop terminal application type the command: **AT+CONF SSID=<_replace-with-your-router-ssid_>**
 2. In the desktop terminal application type the command: **AT+CONF Passphrase=<_replace-with-your-router-passphrase_>**

-**Note** : Your local router's SSID and passphrase are stored securely inside the Espressif AWS IoT ExpressLink module.
+**Note** : Your local router's SSID and passphrase are stored securely inside the ExpressLink module.
 While the SSID can be retrieved later (i.e., for debugging purposes) any attempt to retrieve the Passphrase will return an error.

 ## 5.2 Completion

 Congratulations!
 You have completed the registration of the evaluation kit as a Thing in your IoT account.
-You will not need to repeat these steps the next time you connect, as the Espressif AWS IoT ExpressLink module will remember its configuration and will be ready to connect to your AWS account automatically.
+You will not need to repeat these steps the next time you connect, as the ExpressLink module will remember its configuration and will be ready to connect to your AWS account automatically.

 # 6. Connecting and Interacting with AWS cloud